home-assistant/home-assistant.io/source/_components/npi_gpio.markdown

 ---
 layout: page
-title: "Raspberry Pi GPIO"
+title: "Nano Pi GPIO"
-description: "Instructions on how to integrate the GPIO capability of a Raspberry Pi into Home Assistant."
+description: "Instructions on how to integrate the GPIO capability of a Nano Pi NEO/NEO2 into Home Assistant."
-date: 2016-08-30 19:00
+date: 2019-05-24 01:30
 sidebar: true
 comments: false
 sharing: true